artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 ## Exercise 2
 Write a C program that displays the inverse of the switches on the LEDs.

 For example:
     - If the switches are (in binary): 0101010101010101, then the LEDs should display: 1010101010101010
     - If the switches are: 1111000011110000, then the LEDs should display: 0000111100001111

-You can use the project from Exercise 1 as a base and simply write your code in the ```LedsSwitches_C-Lang``` file instead of the provided one.
+You can use the project from Exercise 1 as a base and simply modify your code in the ```LedsSwitches_C-Lang``` file.

 ## Exercise 3